 Students are required to have access to a suitable personal computer with a reliable Internet connection that is capable of supporting streaming video.
 Use of low-bandwidth Internet connections is discouraged.

-Personal computers must (1) have an Intel-compatible processor (ARM processors will not be suitable), (2) be capable of running Windows 7 (or higher), and (3) have at least 2GB of RAM.
+Personal computers must be capable of running Windows 10 (or higher), be capable of running Intel-compatible (x86/x64) software and have at least 8GB of RAM.
 We do not provide computers or require that students purchase a specific computer.

 ArcGIS is a Windows-only application, but contrary to conventional wisdom, it is possible to use a Mac for GIS.
-However, this requires some additional configuration: Mac users will have to either (1) use virtualization software to run Windows and ArcGIS within a virtual machine, or (2) use the Boot Camp dual-booting utility to install and run Windows separately from the macOS.
+However, this requires some additional configuration: Mac users will have to use virtualization software to run Windows and ArcGIS within a virtual machine.
 Mac users may also need to purchase a Windows license.

 Software installation instructions and support are provided within each course, and program advisors are happy to advise students about computer purchases or the suitability of their hardware.